Skip to content

 createExternal

-Creates a signal from a provier function.
-The provider is called when the first subscriber appears and the returned dispose function from the provider will be called when the number of subscribers drop to zero.
+Creates a signal from a provider function.
+The provider is called when the first subscriber appears.
+The returned dispose function from the provider will be called when the number of subscribers drops to zero.

 ts